 When I’m not writing, drawing or having a nap I teach courses on comics, graphic novels, drawing and word-image relationship at the Royal Drawing School in London.

-I have an MA in Children’s Book Illustration from Cambridge School of Art (Anglia Ruskin) and a BA in English Literature from Cambridge University.
-My comics have appeared in print in the Observer and Vogue, and I am represented by the literary agency Johnson & Alcock.
+I have an MA with Distinction in Children’s Book Illustration from Cambridge School of Art (Anglia Ruskin) and a BA in English Literature from Cambridge University.
+My agent is Ed Wilson at Johnson & Alcock.

 To see more of my work in progress please follow me on instagram @emilyhaworthbooth

 – Hawthornden Fellow, 2021

 – Represented the UK at the Bratislava Biennale of Illustration, 2021